 Powerlink Queensland and Energy Queensland have two shareholding Ministers:

 - The Hon.
-Jackie Trad MP, Deputy Premier, Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships;
+Cameron Dick MP, Treasurer and Minister for Infrastructure and Planning;

 - The Hon.
 Anthony Lynham MP, Minister for Natural Resources, Mines and Energy.

 The Board has delegated specific power and authority to the Chief Executive Officer.

 The Chief Executive Officer is responsible for the day-to-day management of QCN Fibre.